-He went to school for a brief period at Professor McMullen’s Academy, near Madison Square, but his health permitted him no regular schooling, and tutors and governesses gave him an uneven elementary education, which he extended and deepened by wide reading of heroic tales and natural history, of science and biography.
+He went to school for a brief period at Professor McMullen’s Academy, near Madison Square, but his health permitted him no regular schooling, and tutors and governesses gave him an uneven elementary education, which he extended and deepened by wide reading of heroic tales, natural history, science, and biography.
 When he was nine, he was taken through Europe, but, to judge from the journal he kept, gained nothing from it except a small boy’s spread-eagle homesickness for his own land.
 Another trip to Europe four years later opened his eyes.
 He had, by that time, become an ardent naturalist, and Egypt and the Continent were interesting for their birds, if not for their monuments.
 He spent a winter in a German family in Dresden and returned to America with an understanding of foreign lands which served to give him a real appreciation of his own.
 Still handicapped by his physical frailness, he prepared himself for college.

 His years at Harvard were years of growth and joyous companionship.
 He studied hard, he read widely and deeply, he plunged into a dozen different undergraduate activities, from boxing and fencing and football, to acting and writing, Sunday-school teaching, and discussion of art.
 He romped one day, he wrote history the next; he made many friends; he gained a few devoted followers who prophesied great things for him; meanwhile, he grew in body and mind.

-He graduated in June, 1880.
-Shortly afterwards, he married Alice Lee of Chestnut Hill, who had been the radiant center of the group of boys and girls with whom he had “run” during his Harvard years.
-They went to Europe, where Theodore Roosevelt climbed the Matterhorn for no particular reason except that a pair of Englishmen with whom he had talked seemed to think that they were the only ones who had ever climbed it or ever would; and returned to America, more ardently American than ever, and settled in New York.
+He graduated in June 1880.
+Shortly afterward, he married Alice Lee of Chestnut Hill, who had been the radiant center of the group of boys and girls with whom he had “run” during his Harvard years.
+They went to Europe, where Theodore climbed the Matterhorn for no particular reason except that a pair of Englishmen with whom he had talked seemed to think that they were the only ones who had ever climbed it or ever would; and returned to America, more ardently American than ever, and settled in New York.

-He had long given up his intention of becoming a naturalist, without, however, being able to decide what he would become.
+He then gave up his intention of becoming a naturalist, without, however, being able to decide what he would become.
 With no great enthusiasm for the law, he entered the Columbia Law School and, at the same time, the law office of his uncle, Robert Roosevelt.
 In the meantime, he completed a book entitled The Naval War of 1812, which he had begun in college, looked about in the political world of his native city, and joined the Republican Club of the Twenty-first Assembly District.

 He became a factor, if not a power, there at once, and on the initiative of a shrewd, keen-witted Irishman named “Joe” Murray, a local “boss,” was nominated for the Assembly within a year, and elected.
 In Albany, he sprang almost at once into leadership.
 Before his first term was over he was a national figure, at the end of his third he was a force to be reckoned with in the Republican Party, head of his State delegation to the National Convention, the hero of young men, the hope of all who were working for the triumph of the better elements in American politics.